nuBuilder/nuBuilder-4.5-Code-Library/codelib/browse_download_to_csv/README.md

 nuAddActionButton('browseDownloadToCSV', 'Download to CSV', 'browseDownloadToCSV();');
 ```

-7. Save
+7. Ensure all changes are saved after adding the JavaScript.

-Now you see a new button "Download to CSV" in your Browse Screen!
+Outcome: Now, a "Download to CSV" button will appear on your Browse Screen, allowing users to export data directly in CSV format.